mpeutz/fesk/README.md

 # fesk

 Fesk (**F**ront **E**nd **S**tarter **K**it) focusing on an integrated styleguide.
 The styleguide is based on KSS ([Knyle Style Sheets](http://warpspire.com/kss/)).
 KSS a documentation syntax for stylesheets is an awesome tool but lacked some features that a living styleguide needs.
 Fesk takes the format that KSS started and expands on it.
 It includes "browser compatibility", "notes", "preproccessor mixin, function and variable documentation", "color chips" and ~~"animations"~~.
-Furthermore Fesk has implemented a change log, stylesheet statistics dashboard, and ~~versioning~~.
+Furthermore Fesk has implemented a change log, stylesheet statistics dashboard, automatic TOC generation, and ~~versioning~~.

 This plugin currently lacks tests.